 Perfumes or Cologne – Using EO's vs. the highly toxic man made perfumes and colognes can provide wonderful emotional and physical support.

-Warm Packs – Applying warm heat over your EO's allows for deeper penetration.
-Heat is great for soar and aching muscles.
 Lay a wet/warm cloth or towel over designated location and then cover with a try towel to keep heat in and let sit for 15-30 minutes or until your warm towel has gone cool.
-Note: You will never want to use heat with neurological problems such as Multiple Sclerosis (MS), Lou Gehrig’s Disease (ALS) or Parkinson’s Disease.
+Note: You will never want to use heat with neurological problems such as Multiple Sclerosis (MS), Lou Gehrig’s disease (ALS) or Parkinson’s disease.
 Always use cold packs to reduce pain and inflammation.

 Cold Packs – Using a wet cold towel or ice pack over your EO's is best when treating inflamed or swollen tissue.
 Frozen bags of corn or peas also work great!
 Be sure to keep the cold pack on until the swelling diminishes.